moraes/tipfy/docs/source/tutorials/user-authentication.rst

    </html>

 One step left!
-Now we only need to adapt our previous signup handler to support the user defining a password.
+Now we only need to adapt our previous signup handler to add a password field.
 Let's do it:

-**handlers.py**
+**apps/users/handlers.py**

 .. code-block:: python

    class SignupHandler(RequestHandler):
+       middleware = [session.SessionMiddleware, auth.AuthMiddleware]

        error = None

        def get(self, **kwargs):